krishna-devel/uproject/kdtree/README.md

     sudo apt-get update && sudo apt-get install -y software-properties-common && sudo add-apt-repository ppa:george-edison55/cmake-3.x && sudo apt-get update && sudo apt-get install -y g++ cmake cmake-curses-gui vim && sudo apt-get install -y zlib1g-dev && sudo apt-get install -y libboost-all-dev
     ```

-  This is the command I run to setup the ubuntu enviroment in kykamath/ubuntu_14_04:uber_project.
+  This is the command I run to setup the ubuntu enviroment in kykamath/ubuntu_14_04:kdtree.

-  Get the code either from github repository or extract it from tar-gz file.
+  You can then get the code either from github repository or extract it from tar-gz file.

 ## Build Project and Run Tests

   The docker image already contains built binaries.
-So you can skip the building stage and directly jump to tests if you want.
+So if you are using the image, you can skip the building stage and directly jump to tests if you want.
 Otherwise follow along.

   1. Build project: Go to `build` folder (or create one under kdtree if not present) and delete all the contents.
 Then build the project using cmake.